 They’re also known as convertible or 2-in-1 laptops.
-They are smaller and thinner than a standard laptop, have touchscreens, and hinges that allow the keyboard to be flipped over, rotated or detached entirely, which then transforms the “screen” into a standalone tablet.
-However, their smaller size sometimes means they don’t have the processing power of larger standard laptops.
+They’re smaller and thinner than a standard laptop, and have touchscreens and hinges that allow the keyboard to be flipped over, rotated or detached entirely, which then transforms the “screen” into a standalone tablet.
+Their smaller size sometimes means they don’t have the processing power of larger standard laptops.
 A hybrid gives you a tablet’s portability, but with the advantages of having a keyboard and ports, such as USB and mini HDMI.

 Hybrid or clamshell?

 One of your first decisions is choosing which type of laptop — a hybrid or the classic “clamshell”?
 Here are the pros and cons of each.

 Screen only opens to a fixed point

 Built-in display stand when folded back